mgiota/meet-5/README.md

 FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
 As a user
-I should be able to select on an event and expand or collapse that event So that I can see the details of that specific event
+I should be able to select on an event and expand or collapse that event So that I can see the details of that specific event.

-•	Scenario 1: An event element is collapsed by default o	Given a user was on the main page o	When nothing is clicked/selected o	Then the event details will be collapsed by default
+Scenario 1: An event element is collapsed by default Given a user was on the main page
+When nothing is clicked/selected
+Then the event details will be collapsed by default

-•	Scenario 2: User can expand an event to see its details o	Given a user was on the events page and wanted to see its details o	When the expand option is selected o	Then the user will see the details of the event
+Scenario 2: User can expand an event to see its details Given a user was on the events page and wanted to see its details When the expand option is selected
+Then the user will see the details of the event

-•	Scenario 3: User can collapse an event to hide its details o	Given a user was viewing the events details and wanted to hide its details o	When the user clicks on button the close the expanded event o	Then the event will collapse to hide its details FEATURE 3: SPECIFY NUMBER OF EVENTS
+Scenario 3: User can collapse an event to hide its details Given a user was viewing the events details and wanted to hide its details When the user clicks on button the close the expanded event Then the event will collapse to hide its details

+FEATURE 3: SPECIFY NUMBER OF EVENTS
 As a user,
 I should be able to specify the number of events
 So that I can manage the number of events shown for my convenience

-•	Scenario 1: When user hasn’t specified a number, 32 is the default number o	Given the user has not decided how many events to see o	When the user opens the main page o	Then by default the user will see 32 events
+Scenario 1: When user hasn’t specified a number, 32 is the default number Given the user has not decided how many events to see When the user opens the main page
+Then by default the user will see 32 events

-•	Scenario 2: User can change the number of events they want to see o	Given the user wanted to see a specific number of events o	When the click the option to choose the number of events shown o	Then the user can change the number of events they want to see
+Scenario 2: User can change the number of events they want to see Given the user wanted to see a specific number of events When the click the option to choose the number of events shown Then the user can change the number of events they want to see

 FEATURE 4: USE THE APP WHEN OFFLINE
 As a user,
 I should be able to use the app when I am offline
 So that get the information and details of events without requiring an internet connection

-•	Scenario 1: Show cached data when there’s no internet connection o	Given the user wanted to use/see the app but did not have an internet connection o	When the user opens the app (with cached data) o	Then the user will be able to see the cached data
+Scenario 1: Show cached data when there’s no internet connection Given the user wanted to use/see the app but did not have an internet connection When the user opens the app (with cached data)
+Then the user will be able to see the cached data

-•	Scenario 2: Show error when user changes the settings (city, time range) o	Given the user was offline o	When the user tries to change the settings (city, time range, etc.) o	Then an error message will appear
+Scenario 2: Show error when user changes the settings (city, time range) Given the user was offline
+When the user tries to change the settings (city, time range, etc.)
+Then an error message will appear

 FEATURE 5: DATA VISUALIZATION
 As a user,
 I should be able to visualise the upcoming events as chart So that I can better see the number of upcoming events in each city.

-•	Scenario 1: Show a chart with the number of upcoming events in each city o	Given the user was on the main page o	When the user wants to view upcoming events in each city o	Then they will see a chart with the number of events
+Scenario 1: Show a chart with the number of upcoming events in each city Given the user was on the main page
+When the user wants to view upcoming events in each city Then they will see a chart with the number of events

 INFORMATION ON THE PROJECT